-The aquifer is also the source of water for the irrigation of the 11th Street area and the South Terrace Green Roof.
-In accordance with the DLCC's water efficiency goals, it is the management's formal policy to use the irrigation system serving the 11th Street area only in extreme or prolonged drought condition therefore the 11th Street area was not irrigated in 2014.
-In 2014, the South Terrace Green Roof used only 227 gallons of aquifer water for irrigation.
+The aquifer is also the source of water for the irrigation of the South Terrace Green Roof and the 11th Street area when necessary.
+An array of moisture sensors continually monitor the Green Roof's growing medium and control a high-efficiency drip irrigation system based on natural rainfall patterns.
+It is the DLCC's formal policy to use the irrigation system serving the 11th Street area only in extreme or prolonged drought conditions.
+In 2015, the 11th Street vegetation system was not used.
+The South Terrace Green Roof used 6,617 gallons of aquifer water for irrigation in 2015.
+This figure also represents the total irrigation use for the DLCC in 2015, which is a 94.7% reduction in water over conventional irrigation practices.11